 - two letters of reference printed on Simpson letterhead: one from your academic advisor and one from another faculty member or administrator at Simpson who knows you and your work well, and

-- an official Simpson College transcript which includes your grades through the Fall 2015 semester (Must be requested in person in the Registrar’s Office, and it can take up to 5 business days for the transcript to be issued.).
+- an official Simpson College transcript which includes your grades through the fall semester (Must be requested in person in the Registrar’s Office, and it can take up to 5 business days for the transcript to be issued.).

 You will also be asked to upload the following to your Simpson SC Connect account: